FREQUENTLY ASKED QUESTIONS

 Flute

-Is the Nuvo Flute the same as a regular silver flute?
+Is the NUVO Flute the same as a regular silver flute?

 Well, it has exactly the same fingering and you hold and play it exactly the same.
 The main difference is that it is much lighter, more durable and easier to maintain and it comes in fun colors!